thaysom22/quizzical/README.md

 * Fonts were chosen to help communicate the overall theme and feel of the site.
 Sans-serif, readable fonts were chosen for both the main title and main body fonts so they complement each other well.
 * `Raleway` was used as a main title font.
 It is rounded and extremely clear, so is a good choice to engage student users.
 It is not frivilous or unserious to put off older users.
 The site is not intended to be used primarly for serious academic material and therefore clarity, accessibility and a bit of lightheartedness were reasons to choose this font.
 Some preliminary research into the aesthetic design of edTech applications suggested that this font is a popular choice in the industry due to it's readability and spacious feel.
 * `Open Sans` was selected as the main body font.
 It complements the main title font very well with rounded glyphs and ample spacing.
-It scales very well to small sizes so is appropriate for more granular elements on smaller device sizes.
+It scales very well to small sizes so is also used for more granular elements and element with more text content.
-* `Oswald` was chosen as a third font for it's clear contrast both with the main title and main body fonts.
-It is much more clsely spaces and has taller, narrower glyphs.
+* `Oswald` was chosen as a third font for it's contrast both with the main title and main body fonts.
+It is much more closely spaces and has taller, narrower glyphs that stay legible at smaller sizes so it can be used for smaller elements like links and buttons to help to visually distinguish them from main page content.
 It is also a popular choice for education websites according to research.

 #### Colors